syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Data-annotations.md

 ValidMessage
 </td>
 <td>
 Specifies positive message to be shown when validation is passed.
-Refer here for more details.
+Refer {{'[here]https://help.syncfusion.com/xamarin-ios/sfdataform/validation#valid-or-positive-message)'| markdownify }} for more details.
 </td>
 </tr>
 <tr>